maxcao13/karpenter/designs/nodepool-node-limits.md

 ### Option 1: Hard Limits

-**Description**: Node limits are enforced as hard constraints that block both provisioning and disruption when the limit is reached.
-Disruption is blocked because Karpenter requires the new nodes to be schedulable and ready before the old node can be terminated, which can lead to more nodes than the limit at one state.
+**Description**: Node limits are enforced as hard constraints that block both provisioning and graceful disruption (Consolidation and Drift) when the limit is reached.
+Graceful disruption is blocked because Karpenter requires the new nodes to be schedulable and ready before the old node can be terminated, which can lead to more nodes than the limit at one state.

 **Benefits**:
 - Guarantees the invariant that node count never exceeds the limit